 Now we are in the year 2016.
 Venice and Naples have almost the same size (about 22,000 residents, but Collier county has over 320,000 and Sarasota county has 420,000 residents.) both have a historic downtown area, both cities have an airport.
 Both cities have a fishing pier, where you can fish for free.
 No license is required!
 You can rent equipment and buy bait directly on the pier.
 How wonderful.
 Both cities also have a beautiful beach.

 Nevertheless, after the war, each city took a different route.
 The proximity to Miami, the Everglades, Marco Island, Sanibel, and Fort Myers attracted a lot of wealthy northerners and Europeans, while Venice catered more to the middle-class retiree community.
 This decision should have a huge impact over the next decades.

-Naples became one of the wealthiest cities in the United States, with the sixth highest per capita income in America, and the second highest proportion of millionaires per capita in the US.
+Naples became one of the wealthiest cities in the United States, with the sixth-highest per capita income in America, and the second-highest proportion of millionaires per capita in the US.
 Real estate is among the most expensive in the country, with houses on sale for in excess of $40 million.
 “Mamma Mia!
-Materialmente impossibile!”
+Materialmente impossible!”
 That makes a difference.
 We will look at some Venice Real Estate numbers a little later, but those numbers are outrageous.